dwyl/elixir-plug-tutorial/README.md

 ```

 Once you've saved your file,
-it should looke like this:
+it should look like this:
 [`mix.exs#L25`](https://github.com/nelsonic/elixir-plug-tutorial/blob/2857e49409bb3e21f699a165631701e7ca1323e3/mix.exs#L25)

 Install the dependencies by running the following command: